DaliaO15/DaliaO15.github.io/_pages/mywork-page.md

       description: "Led and designed an internal workshop to increase the collaboration and knowledge transfer within the developers in my team."
     - title: "Brought a visitor from the IBERO"
       description: "Initiated a collaboration with the Ibero University in Mexico that led to the visit of a PhD student to the CDHU at Uppsala University."
+    - title: "New hires"
+      description: "Supported the hiring process by reviewing candidates, conducting interviews, and assessing technical skills.
+Mentored new hires through onboarding, best practices, and project workflows, ensuring a smooth transition and helping them integrate effectively into the team."
   2023:
     - title: "Political parties logos detection model"
       description: "Developed an end-to-end ML pipeline to train an object detection model for recognizing political party logos in real-life videos."